Azure-Samples/azure-functions-unit-testing-mocha/README.md

 With the project initialized, you can create the modules used to run the automated tests.

-Begin by creating a new Azure function using the VS Code Functions extension to [create a new JavaScript HTTP Function](/azure/javascript/tutorial-vscode-serverless-node-01) and name it *HttpTrigger*.
+Begin by creating a new function using the VS Code Functions extension to [create a new JavaScript HTTP Function](https://docs.microsoft.com/azure/javascript/tutorial-vscode-serverless-node-01) and name it *HttpTrigger*.
 Create new folders named *testing* and *test* to hold the support modules & test cases.

 In the *testing* folder add a new file, name it **defaultContext.js**, and add the following code: